 If your 3PL provider mis-packs one of your orders, it costs you.
-You have to spend money to ship the corrected order.
+You must spend money to ship the corrected order.
 Customer service to deal with the issue takes time and costs you money.

 Some fulfillment centers offer commitments to get your orders out on time and packed correctly.
-If they don’t, you are compensated for the cost.
+For example, if Red Stag gets an order incorrect, we compensate you for the expense.
 This kind of guarantee is an incentive for your 3PL provider to get it right the first time.
 It’s the kind of 3PL service that helps you sleep at night.